 Two key factors that create a ‘hard market’ in the insurance industry are generally referred to as rating trends & market trends.

-Rating Trend spikes are typically caused by consistently higher claim payouts.
-Typically, an industry-wide rise in insurance payouts is not immediately reflected by a rise in the premiums or rates people pay, meaning the insurer loses money.
+Rating trend spikes are typically caused by consistently higher claim payouts.
+Typically, an industry-wide rise in insurance payouts is not immediately reflected by an increase in the premiums or rates people pay, meaning the insurer loses money.

 Do insurance companies actually lose money?

 - Expensive Repairs – Many windshields now have built-in technology making replacement more complicated and requiring recalibration of the car’s systems.
-This tech complexity also extends all around the car.
-Autonomous driving features and front and rear bumper sensors mean that in even the smallest fender bender new tech needs to be installed to replace broken sensors and someone with a laptop needs to go through and reboot the system.
-This leads to more labour, and longer rental times which add up fast.
+This tech complexity also extends all around the vehicle.
+Autonomous driving features, along with front and rear bumper sensors, mean that in even the smallest fender bender new tech needs to be installed to replace broken sensors.
+This also means that someone with a laptop needs to go through and reboot the vehicle’s entire operating system.
+Accidents such as these lead to more labour and longer rental times which add up fast.

 - Increased Claims = Increased Risk – Any time there’s an increase in collisions across the board, it becomes riskier to be on the road.
-This is usually mitigated by increasing the premiums of the at fault driver, but it also contributes to an increase in overall payouts leading to a hard market.
+This change is usually mitigated by increasing the premiums of the at-fault driver, but it also contributes to an increase in overall payouts leading to a hard market.

 - Fraud – Fraudsters who stage accidents to make money are affecting the entire industry.
 In Ontario alone, the Insurance Bureau of Canada reports that car insurance fraud costs drivers an estimated $1.6 billion each year (or about $236 per driver).
 Rates increase to cover these costs.

-- Weather Related Claims – Whenever there’s a natural disaster or catastrophe which often occur after storms or wild fires – insurers can end up paying out a large number of claims at the same time – which puts the behind the financial eight ball.
-For example, a hail storm can create hundreds of thousands of dollars in bodywork and windshield repairs in a few short hours, and flooding can create hundreds of millions of dollars in payouts.
+- Weather-Related Claims – Whenever there’s a natural disaster or catastrophe, which often occur after storms or wildfires – insurers can end up paying out a large number of claims at the same time – which puts them behind the financial eight-ball.
+For example, a hail storm can create hundreds of thousands of dollars in bodywork and windshield repairs in a few short hours.
+While flooding can create hundreds of millions of dollars in payouts.
 As weather patterns have become less stable due to climate change, the industry has been forced to respond accordingly.

-Going forward there are 3 things to keep in mind:
+Going forward, there are three things to keep in mind: